wix-incubator/wix-rest-docs/guides/API Keys.md

 Construct the header for the API by using the API key for authorization instead of the OAuth token.
 Note that the API key does not need to be refreshed like the OAuth token.

-In addition to authorization, API calls made with an API key require the header to contain the account ID and the site ID.
+In addition to authorization, API calls made with an API key require the header to contain the account ID and/or the site ID.

 A complete header for an API request looks like this: